 Why Is Plan F Going Away?

 The changes are a result of the CHIF re authorization and Medicare Access Act of 2015 which was referred to as the doc fix law.
-The legislation was passed by Congress to make sure that doctors will be paid well so that they provide Medicare services which are better.
+The legislation was passed by Congress to make sure that doctors will be paid well so that they provide Medicare advantage plans for 2022 services which are better.
 However, earlier laws that were in place decreased the pay of the doctors over time.

 The money had to come from somewhere and that is why they had to reform the Medigap policies together with other measures.
 The measures they took included the following: